tongueroo/forger/README.md

 # AWS EC2 Tool

-Simple tool to create AWS ec2 instances in a consistent way with pre-configured settings.
+Simple tool to create AWS ec2 instances consistently with pre-configured settings.
 The pre-configured settings are stored in the profiles folder of the current directory.
 Example:

 * profiles/default.yml: default settings.
 Takes the lowest precedence.